tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 * Using your distribution's package manager ([pacman](https://wiki.archlinux.org/title/Pacman), apt, dnf, etc.).
 * Using [pip](https://pip.pypa.io/en/stable/), a software installer for Python programs.
+* By downloading a release from the official website.

 The first method guarantees that you'll have the right dependencies installed, but you may get an old version of Anki.